-Flushing is controlled by pushing down on the pedal at the base of the toilet.
-Lifting up on the pedal will raise the water level in the bowl, if needed.
+Flushing is controlled by button switches near the toilet.
+A different switch will raise the water level in the bowl, if needed.

 NOTE: Once the waste holding tank is "FULL," the head pump is automatically disabled to prevent further flushing of the toilet until the tank has been evacuated.